Dr Rille Raaper

 Rille completed BA and MA in Adult Education in Tallinn University in Estonia, and Ph.D within the School of Education, University of Glasgow.
 Her doctoral research was informed by the works of Michel Foucault and Norman Fairclough, and it explored neoliberalisation of assessment policies and practices in higher education settings.
 The project was particularly concerned with neoliberalisation of university work and the ways in which transformed power acts on academic and student subjectivities.

-Rille would be pleased to hear from potential research students with an interest in conducting research in matters relating to higher education policies and practices, issues of inclusion and exclusion in higher education, academic work and student experience.
+Rille would be pleased to hear from potential research students with an interest in conducting research in matters relating to higher education policies, issues of inclusion and exclusion in higher education, student politics and consumerism in higher education.
 She is also interested to hear from prospective students who are wishing to apply critical theory and critical discourse analysis in educational research.

 - Higher education policy and practice